Lawrencium77/quant_blog/Fast and Accurate GPU Quantization for Transformers.md

 #### FasterTransformer
 In contrast FasterTransformer is fully open sourced, but still only supports INT8 out of the box with a small number of standard architectures.
 This is likely because the INT8 compatible models have been rewritten from the ground up in C++, and for good reason: in order to leverage the best performance from cuBLASLt a **non-standard interleaved data layout** is used for input/output tensors, and so custom activation / normalization kernels are required to avoid expensive layout conversions between matmuls.
 Whilst this gives performance competitive with TensorRT under certain conditions, it does limit the extensibility of the existing INT8 model implementations for more novel architectures.

-Ideally we can achieve the peformance of the inference frameworks, but retaining the flexibility of the afforementioned libraries.
+Ideally we can achieve the performance of the inference frameworks, but retaining the flexibility of the aforementioned libraries.
 For the remainder of the blog we will focus on the challenges of achieving both good INT8 performance _and_ flexibility, by proposing modular components that can be applied to different architectures, whilst remaining within the PyTorch framework for non-quantized components.

 ### Memory Layouts